browserengineering/book/book/visual-effects.md

-[^cgpp]: There is also [Computer Graphics: Principles and Practice][classic], which incidentally I remember buying---this is Chris speaking---back the days of my youth (1992 or so).
+[^cgpp]: There is also [Computer Graphics: Principles and Practice][classic], which incidentally I remember buying---this is Chris speaking---back in the days of my youth (1992 or so).
 At the time I didn't get much further than rastering lines and polygons (in assembly language!).
 These days you can do the same and more with Skia and a few lines of Python.